jenkins-x-plugins/jx-updatebot/README.md

 ## Configuration

-By default the [jx uppdatebot pr]() command looks in for the `.jx/updatebot.yaml` file to find the repositories to modify along with the list of change rules to make.
+By default the [jx updatebot pr](https://github.com/jenkins-x-plugins/jx-updatebot/blob/master/docs/cmd/jx-updatebot_pr.md) command looks in for the `.jx/updatebot.yaml` file to find the repositories to modify along with the list of change rules to make.

 You can see the [configuration documentation here](https://github.com/jenkins-x-plugins/jx-updatebot/blob/master/docs/config.md#updatebot.jenkins-x.io/v1alpha1.UpdateConfig) for how to format your `.jx/updatebot.yaml` file.